voedger/reqmd/README.md

 [^~Post.handler~]: `[~server.api.v2~impl]`[pkg/http/handler.go:42:impl](https://github.com/repo/pkg/http/handler.go#L42)
 ```

+## Output files

+### reqmdfiles.json

+This file is created or updated in each directory containing markdown files when FileURLs are present.
+It maps FileURLs to their git hashes.

+### Markdown files

+Markdown files are updated with:

+- Coverage annotations for requirement sites
+- Coverage footnotes linking requirements to implementations

 ## Design

-Refer to [design.md](design.md) for detailed design decisions and architecture.
+Refer to [design.md](docs/design.md) for detailed design decisions and architecture.

-## Requirements & Dependencies
+## Requirements & dependencies

 - Go 1.23+